lifestonechurch/lifestonechurch.net/_pages/lifegroups.md

 {% include bannerHeader.html children='About LifeGroups' %}

-Connect to God by connecting to His people & His Word.
+Connect to God by connecting to His people & His Word!
 LifeGroups are the heart of Lifestone Church.
-They are small groups of people who meet in homes one night a week in order to connect to God by connecting other people who love Him and to the Bible.
+LifeGroups are small groups of people who meet once a week in order to connect to God by connecting to other people who love Him and to the Bible.
 This is where spiritual growth happens!
-Check out the details and select the group that works best for your family!
+Check out the details and select the group that works best for your family.

 {% include bannerHeader.html children='Open LifeGroups' %}